KabalMcBlade/ECS-API/README.md

 	entitiesCollected.clear();
 	```
 - `ecs::ComponentManager::CollectEntitiesWithAny`
-	Collect in a std::vector every entities having **any/either** the component/s passed as template argument, like
+	Collect in a std::vector the entities having **any/either** the component/s passed as template argument, like
 	```cpp
 	std::vector<ecs::Entity> entitiesCollected;
 	...